espocrm/documentation/user-guide/case-management.md

 New cases are supposed to be created by the following scenarios:

-* Manually by CRM users;
+* Manually by CRM users
-* Manually by users of the customer portal;
+* Manually by users of the customer portal
-* Through the API (e.g. through the web form);
+* Through the API (e.g. through the web form)
-* Automatically when a new email came to a specific mailbox.
+* Automatically when a new email came to a specific mailbox
-* Automatically by a Workflow rule.
+* Automatically by a Workflow rule

 When the new case is created by a portal user it's not assigned to any user.
 By utilizing [Workflows](https://github.com/espocrm/documentation/blob/master/administration/workflows.md) administrator can create rule that will notify certain users about a new case in the system.
 Workflows also provide an ability to apply assignment rule to new cases, i.e. Round-Robin and Least-Busy rules.
 For more complex business flows it's recommended to utilize [BPM tool](../administration/bpm.md).